Medieval hunting: Royal Forests

 The royal forest was an area of land designated to the king for hunting and forestry; it included woodland, heathland, and agricultural land.
 As of the 12th century nearly a third of England's territory was assigned as royal forest.
 Only the king and other permitted members of the nobility were allowed to hunt game in the assigned area.
 To maintain this restriction, forest law was introduced to enforce the boundaries.
 Special officials known as foresters were in charge of overseeing forest law.
 The foresters were among the most hated of royal officials as they were often corrupt, having a reputation for making illegal side profits on royal forest property by farming, extracting natural resources, and poaching game.
-They exacted many punishments for poaching game, farming, and other illegal activities on the royal forest.
+They exacted multiple punishments for poaching game, farming, and other illegal activities on the royal forest.
 Heavy fines and imprisonment were the common discipline.
 While foresters were in charge of the upkeep of forest law, sometimes the king would employ the local sheriff to get involved.
 Hunting, however, was not the only function for the royal forest.
 Kings would also use these territories for cattle upbringing, farming, and extracting the land's resources.
 They also notably served as reserves for all kinds of wildlife.
 King Henry I of England was known for having a fascination with pet animals.
 His parks included wild animals like lions and leopards.
 Forest laws in regards to hunting created class distinctions.
 King Richard II of England issued the first game law in 1390.
 It constituted a property requirement of certain value to have hunting dogs or other hunting equipment.